- Chart

 Threats

-- Labor disputes and union negotiations.
+- Labor disputes and social unrest at mine sites.

 Competitors and Market Share